-Dr. Buonassisi uses a variety of anesthesia techniques depending on each patient’s situation.
-In most cases, it is performed using local anesthesia and the option to take oral sedative.
+Dr. Buonassisi uses a variety of anesthesia techniques depending on each patient’s individual situation.
+In most cases, it is performed using local anesthesia with the option to take an oral sedative.
 Occasionally, when combined with other procedures, such as facelifts, a different type of anesthesia may be used.

 There will be some bruising in most cases.
-This usually lasts up to 1 week.
+This usually lasts up to one week.
 Most patients are presentable and return to work within one to two weeks.
 Although they may look bruised and swollen for a week or so after the surgery, many patients are ready to be at their desk doing computer work earlier than that.

 All surgeries result in scars.
 However, they are generally very difficult to see and appear invisible to the casual observer once they have fully healed.
 This is because the incision lines are carefully placed in the normal upper creases the eyelids.

 There is no specific age when upper eyelid surgery is appropriate.
-Most patients seek consultations for this procedure after age 35.
+Most patients seek consultations for this procedure after the age of 35.
 Having said that, some patients experience loose skin and puffy eyelids as a result of family genetics and may consider this surgery sooner.

 Before surgery, you will have an in depth discussion with Dr. Buonassisi about the risks and benefits of the procedure.
 You will also receive an information packet that includes many of the major risks of this surgery as well as detailed pre and post surgery instructions.
 Fortunately, most surgery complications are infrequent and minor when performed by a competent facial plastic surgeon.